BitskiCo/bitski-js/.changeset/two-ligers-pay.md

 ---
-'bitski': minor
 'bitski-provider': minor
 ---

-Add support for paymaster and waas in SDK and transaction context
+Add support for paymaster and waas config in bitski-provider